 Should the Department decide to issue a FONSI, the Final EA and publication form shall be forwarded on to the OEQC for publication in The Environmental Notice.
 Should you have any questions, please contact Lauren Yasaka of our Office at 587-0386.

-Samuel J. Lemmo, Administrator
+Samuel J. Lemmo, Administrator Office of Conservation and Coastal Lands

 Applicant's response to DLNR/OCCL letter of acceptance